jbjandaAI/ai-based-decision-support/README.md

 A standard multi-tier web application architecture is proposed:

-Frontend (Client-side): User Interface built with a modern JavaScript framework (e.g., React, Vue, Angular).
+Frontend (Client-side): User Interface built with a modern JavaScript framework.
 Handles user interaction, data display, and communication with the backend.

 Backend (Server-side): API server built with a robust framework (e.g., Python with Flask/Django, Node.js with Express).
 Handles business logic, database interactions, user authentication, and communication with the AI model and potentially hardware interfaces.